epsilonrt/gxPL/doc/doc02-configurable-services.md

     configured, either from your config file or from your defaults.

-2. In general, it's best to wrap up all the code that extracts configurable values from the service and installs them where your program needs them in a single method that can be invoked from anywhere.
-Done this way, you'll be able to invoke this from both your initialization code and from an event handler that is invoked to alert you when the service has new or changed configuration values.
+2. In general, it's best to wrap up all the code that extracts configurable values from the device and installs them where your program needs them in a single method that can be invoked from anywhere.
+Done this way, you'll be able to invoke this from both your initialization code and from an event handler that is invoked to alert you when the device has new or changed configuration values.
 In this case, it might look like this:

     <pre class="fragment">
-    static void parseServiceConfigValues(gxPLDevice * service) {
+    static void prvParseConfigValues(gxPLDevice * device) {

-     /* Extract the value, if any, for a configurable named "debugMode" */ char * debugFlag = gxPLgetServiceConfigValue(service, "debugMode");
+     // Extract the value, if any, for a configurable named "debugMode" char * debugFlag = gxPLDeviceConfigValueGet(device, "debugMode");
      if (debugFlag != NULL) {

-       /* Do a case insensitive compare to see if it's true or not */ debugMode = (strcasecmp(debugFlag, "true") == 0);
+       // Do a case insensitive compare to see if it's true or not debugMode = (strcasecmp(debugFlag, "true") == 0);
      }
     }